• Skip to primary navigation

 Let's get started!

-overhead view of ingredients needed to make pot pie in separate bowls and containers
+Overhead view of ingredients needed to make pot pie in separate bowls.

-• Onion - White or yellow onion work well and dice it into small even pieces to add aromatic flavor.
+4. Onion - White or yellow onion works well and dice it into small even pieces to add aromatic flavor.

 See the recipe card below for exact ingredient quantities and instructions.